jdeaton/100-days-of-code/log.md

 **Thoughts:** Unfortunately missed 3 days in a row!
 I feel like I made up for that with almost 3 hours of programming tonight.
 I'm glad that I was able to get back going again.
 I'm looking forward to working on my final project for the HTML/CSS course.

 **Link to work:** [Codecademy Profile](https://www.codecademy.com/jddeaton)

+### Day 5: Tuesday, August 01, 2017

+**Today's Progress** Worked on some more HTML/CSS/Bootstrap projects in Codecademy.
+Also setup my first GitHub Page to host my personal website.

+**Thoughts:** The Bootstrap framework is extremely useful.
+I'm nearly ready to put together my personal website.
+Feeling more comfortable with using HTML/CSS correctly (I have used it before, but not did not understand nearly this well).

+**Link to work:** [Codecademy Profile](https://www.codecademy.com/jddeaton), [jdeaton@github.io](jdeaton@github.io]